urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

 bariloche <- study_area_boundary %>%
   st_intersection(bariloche_boundary)
 ```
 Though we have a fairly good buffer around the urban region of Bariloche, we can tidy the boundary up further using a smoothing function.
-We can play with variables in this function to buffer more widely or smooth other gaps in the boundary.
+We can play with variables in this function to buffer the boundary more widely or smooth gaps in the boundary.
 Then we can grab all the OSM data within our new buffered area.
 See how the boundary changed before and after smoothing below.

 ```R
 # notice that filtering to the townships of Bariloche misses some urban data nearby.